9 Earth Hour Activities to Enjoy in the dark This Year

 1. Stargazing

-Take advantage of the reduced light pollution and indulge in some stargazing from your garden or balcony.
-It's such a tranquil activity that will remind you of nature's beauty.
-I suggest bringing a blanket and lying down to get the full experience.
+Enjoy the reduced light pollution and indulge in stargazing from your garden or balcony.
+It’s a tranquil activity that will remind you of nature’s beauty.
+I suggest bringing a blanket and lying down to get the whole experience.

 2. Campfire

-Gather around a fire pit and take turns sharing stories, whether they're personal experiences, folktales, or tales of environmental conservation.
+Gather around a fire pit and take turns sharing personal experiences, folktales, or tales of environmental conservation.

 Or have a cheeky glass of champagne like me here to celebrate.
 It’s a great way to connect with others and reflect on the importance of protecting the planet.